What to pack / Where to go / Before you go / Country Summaries / On the road / Resources / Links / Home

-MapWith so many options and 'must sees' on the world map, you may need some ideas of where to go and how to plan your travelling experience.
 For want of a better name 'the good, bad and the ugly'.
 This is a run down of some of the highlights and lowlights of the world (in no particular order).
 It's very subjective so please don't pay too much attention, but it gives a good idea of some places you might not have heard of, but should consider in an itinerary and also some places you might like to avoid.
 This page is not about name dropping; there are many sights that have been omitted simply because it's believed they are over-hyped and not worthy of the list - click here to go straight to the list, or read on for some thoughts on planning a route...

 Planning a route: For a long trip (word on shorter trips later), don't get too much into planning at home - just pick, depending on how much time you have, a few places and regions you want to see.
-What you often don't realise is that after several months on the road you can lack the passion for 14 plus hour bus trips or the money for internal flights to get to every 'attraction'.
-Equally many regions aren't as connectable on a budget as a world map might make them look.
+For those lucky enough to travel for longer, what you often don't realise is that after several months on the road you can lack the passion for another 14 plus hour bus trips or the money for internal flights to get to every 'attraction'.
+Equally many regions aren't as connectible on a budget as a world map might make them look.
 It's true that the happiest travellers are the most flexible.
 Hell, if you have the time, why not even try to travel without an ultimate return ticket - or at least make sure dates can be changed with ease.
 You will soon realise where the tourist trail is (the easiest and most convenient way to see all the sights) and follow it, making modifications where you want.
 Most itineraries are just that - dots on a map of places people would like to see or things they'd like to do, then joined up by the cheapest most convenient transport options.
 Maybe your desired route comes from places/regions you'd always wanted to see, are interested in or simply sound romantic/adventurous to you.
-You'll do a bit of research with guidebooks, the internet and hopeful the list below and add a few more to your list and equally realise which routes are feasible and which are not so, then finally do a bit of tweaking for current events and weather patterns.
+You'll do a bit of research with guidebooks, the internet and hopefully the list below and add a few more to your list and equally realise which routes are feasible and which are not so, then finally do a bit of tweaking for current events and weather patterns.

-'Why?' is a excellent question to ask yourself when planning - What is the purpose of this trip?
+What is the purpose of this trip?
 It's not that your trip really needs a purpose: it just can give you some focus.
 Why do you want to travel?
 Are all your friends doing it?
 Are GAP years in vogue?
 Have you always wanted to see x, y or z?
 Do you feel it is your only chance before you start working/have children?
 Do you want to see as much of the world as you can?
 Do you want to have a good time and party?
 Do you want to volunteer somewhere?
-Do something unique and maybe really exciting and adventurous?
+Are you assuming travel will solve a life problem you have (it probably won't)?
+Do something unique and maybe exciting and adventurous?
 Get on/off the beaten track?
-It can be as simple as wanting to be experienced or to chill out.
+It can be as simple as wanting to 'be experienced' or to chill out.

-The world an open bookGive it some thought - think what might blow your hair back.
+Give it some thought - think what might blow your hair back.
 In addition, look at the list of places categorised under various headings that follow, even getting to a few of these will leave a lasting impression.
 Please don't feel led into going somewhere just because your mates said it was great or it sounds really 'exotic' or 'cool'.
 Such places are often the most predictable and touristy or conversely, the most hard work/money for limited reward (Timbuktu being a great example).

 And of course it is always good to get a bit of everything, even the bad and ugly mixed in with the good!
-Few trips are plain sailing anyway.
+Few trips are all plain sailing anyway.

-Limited to a shorter few week trip?
 For the record if you are reading this and have weeks not months to travel in, this shouldn't deter you.
 Sure you need to plan a little more - pick one or two destinations and remember a few internal or regional flights and a little bit more money, lets you cover a lot in a short time-frame.
-It's not uncommon to see and do more in a few weeks that some long-term 'backpackers' achieve in a month!
+It's not uncommon to see and do more in a few weeks than some long-term 'backpackers' achieve in a month!

-However if you are lucky enough to have the time, then pick a couple of regions, say SE Asia or Central America (good starters, loads of options), India/northern Pakistan (as good as it gets and quite a test) and Australia or Europe (Western countries are less exotic, but not less interesting; don't discount them - just budget well!) and plan to spend a few months in each, of course being flexible to stay longer or move on faster.
+However, if you are lucky enough to have the time, then pick a couple of regions, say SE Asia or Central America (good starters, loads of options), India/northern Pakistan (as good as it gets and quite a test) and Australia or Europe (Western countries are less exotic, but not less interesting; don't discount them - just budget well!) and plan to spend a few months in each, of course being flexible to stay longer or move on faster.
 Plain and simple, caprice is a great thing to have.

 It's only natural that many travellers will want to see as much as possible in whatever time they have and plan a meticulous, rigorous schedule to do so.
 But in such a manner you will get unstuck as totally effective planning is never possible and certainly not when sitting at home.
 Have a rough idea about where you want to go, what you want to see and how much time you have.
-From there adlib a little, taking days and their circumstances (festivals, unrest, visas delays, food poisoning, bus fatigue, hearing about somewhere new, etc) as they come - quality not quantity.
+From there adlib a little, taking days and their circumstances (festivals, unrest, visas delays, food poisoning, bus fatigue, hearing about somewhere new, etc.) as they come - quality not quantity.

 That said you can still travel fast and see a lot if you want.
 One breed of traveller will get pretty bored sitting in the same place for days on end and want to keep moving and see more and more.
 Most common is to rush around sights and then all of a sudden, when finding the right place, take a good rest and enjoy what's there.

 The other breed of traveller you will come across - maybe you are one of them - tend to spend weeks in any sort of resort with good prices and facilities.
-These traveller's hang-outs are all over the globe and a great place to relax for a while, but not months!
+These travellers' hang-outs are all over the globe and a great place to relax for a while, but not months!
 The main reason, and one that perhaps many of their residents might not admit to, is that travelling is hard work.
 No one likes sitting on buses, but that's how you get places and independent budget travelling on the whole is not about or conducive to relaxing.
 If you want to get the most out of your trip and make it the best value for money, to a certain extent you do have to be determined to push on.
 Travel as hard or fast as you like, just don't set any standards in your planning stage at home - things change.

-Do yourself a favour and make sure you go to both somewhere fun and easy like South East Asia, Central America, Turkey, South Africa or Oz and somewhere less in vogue and more of an experience like the Middle East, Pakistan or East/West Africa.
+Do yourself a favour and make sure you go to both somewhere fun and easy like South East Asia, Central America, Turkey, South Africa or Oz and somewhere less in vogue and more of an experience like the Middle East or East/West Africa.
 Anything is possible; the world is actually very open and despite what the mass-media might lead you to believe, on the whole (apart from notorious hotspots) safe for sensible independent travellers.
 Don't be put off venturing away from the normal run of the 'Oz to Europe' or 'Latin America' rat-runs.
 Even as a first timer or on your own, you will have no problem, be amazed at what you have almost to yourself and most likely have a fantastic experience when heading somewhere that isn't the latest 'hot' backpacker destination.

 ?
 How many countries are there?

-Drawing together several well travelled minds, numerous options and experiences in many, many countries...
-Not sure what/where something is - click on the link for the Wikipedia article.
+Drawing together several well travelled heads, numerous opinions and experiences in many, many countries... below is some fuel for the fire and hopefully many good ideas:

 • Rivers: (spend some time in all these areas for a great trip) Nile, Ganges, Indus, Zambezi, Yangtze Kiang, Mekong and Danube.